dyno8426/dyno8426-cli/DEVELOPING.md

-# DEVELOPING for project: dyno8426@know-me-cli
+# DEVELOPING for project: Adarsh Chauhan's DYNφTRON 2000

 Development notes for contributors and maintainers.